OWASP/DevGuide/01-Foundations/01-Security Fundamentals.md

 Availability is the protection of the presence of information or resources.
 This concept relies not just on the protection of the data itself -- for example by using replication of data -- but also on the protection of the services that provide the access to the data --for example by using load balancing.

 ## Additions
-The CIA is often extended with *Authentication* and *Authorisation* as these are closely linked to the concepts.
+The CIA is often extended with *Authentication* and *Authorization* as these are closely linked to the concepts.
 Better put, the CIA has such a dependency to these concepts that the protection of the information can't be performed without them.
 Auditing is added as it can provide the mechanism to ensure proof of any interaction with the system.

 ### Authentication